gchq/coreax/documentation/source/benchmark.rst

 4. **Optimisation**: We optimise the weights for coresets to minimise the MMD score and recompute both MMD and KSD metrics.
-These entire process is repeated 5 times with 5 random seeds and the metrics are averaged.
+These entire process is repeated 5 times with a different random seed each time and the metrics are averaged.

 **Results**:
 The tables below show the performance metrics (Unweighted MMD, Unweighted KSD,